Frequently Asked Questions

 What is a Pre-IND meeting?

-- The process for requesting a pre-IND meeting starts by submitting a meeting request letter to the FDA which includes a draft of a brief product description, objectives and expected outcomes, proposed agenda, preliminary questions, sponsor attendees and proposed dates for the meeting.
+- The process for requesting a pre-IND meeting starts by submitting a meeting request letter to the FDA, which includes a brief product description, proposed regulatory pathway, proposed indication(s) or context of product development, objectives and expected outcomes, proposed agenda, preliminary questions, sponsor attendees, proposed meeting format and dates for the meeting.
 Meetings last up to one hour via an in-person meeting or teleconference.
-In addition to an in-person meeting, a written response can also be requested.
+Alternatively, sponsors can request written responses only in lieu of a meeting.
 The FDA will respond with the meeting date and the type of meeting granted.
 The study team will then need to send a briefing package 30 days prior to the meeting with finalized questions and information.
-The FDA will respond to your briefing package about 24 hours before the meeting, providing you time to review their responses prior to your discussion with them.
-If their written response is sufficient, the meeting can be cancelled.
+The FDA will provide preliminary comments about 2 days before the meeting, providing you time to review their responses prior to your discussion with them.
+If the sponsor determines the preliminary comments are sufficient, the meeting can be cancelled.
 The meeting should be focused on any outstanding questions remaining.
 No new questions or proposals may be raised during the pre-IND meeting.

 Are there other milestones when Investigators should meet with the FDA?